 When you’re pouring your brainpower, your savings account, and your free time into planning a wedding, you never plan for your wedding to be called off.
-But it happens.
-When it does, navigating the headaches of reaching out to vendors and asking for refunds, and having to alert guests and return their gifts, are just some of the things you’ll have to push through.
-Another is making alternative plans for what would have been your wedding day so that you can survive a tough 24 hours.
+But, it can happen.
+And if it does, navigating the headaches of reaching out to vendors and asking for refunds, and having to alert guests and return their gifts, are just some of the things you’ll have to push through if your wedding is canceled.
+Another is making alternative plans for what would have been your wedding day so that you can survive a potentially tough 24 hours.

 Ever wondered how in the world you’d be able to get through your wedding day if your wedding was called off?
-Read on to hear from six brides who canceled their wedding and what they did instead.
+Read on to hear from six brides who canceled their wedding and what they chose to do instead.

 “Not only was it my wedding day, but we decided to get married on Valentine’s Day.
 Horrible idea.
 We called the wedding off three months before it was supposed to happen.
 I wondered what I was supposed to do on the most romantic day of the year that was supposed to also be my wedding day: a double whammy of misery.
 I ended up crawling into my bed around lunchtime, calling in sick to work and just sleeping through the whole day.
 It was the most relaxing way to spend the worst day of my life.” —Rosi R., 31

 “I called my wedding off just two weeks before it was supposed to happen.
 I caught my fiancé cheating on me with someone he worked with.
 How wonderful is that?
 I called it off and we lost thousands of dollars to vendors we couldn’t get a refund from.
 I was so depressed on the day.
 Every single person I ever knew called or texted me asking me how I was doing.
 I wasn’t doing well, and every time my phone buzzed, I got angry.
 I ended up throwing my phone into the lake.” —Sarah W., 29